Diabetes Self-Management Education and Support (DSMES)

 - Annually: All persons with diabetes should have a review of education, nutrition and emotional needs.

 - When new factors influence self-management, such as physical, emotional, or psychosocial changes.

 - When transitions in care happen, including living situation, insurance or doctor changes.

 Read the entire statement- Joint Statement Outlines Guidance on Diabetes Self-Management Education, Support.

-The certification process is based on National Standards for Diabetes Self-Management Education, MDHHS, American Association of Diabetes Educators and American Diabetes Association requirements.
+The certification process is based on National Standards for Diabetes Self-Management Education and Support, MDHHS, Association of Diabetes Care & Education Specialists and American Diabetes Association requirements.
 Programs that provide DSME are required to: